 - Whoever wins the game will get a huge prize.

 Using one of these words (from the indefinite pronouns list) indicates a lack of certainty about who or what, specifically, is doing the action.
 In the first sentence, we are told that every person in the scene might be the spy, even though only one of them actually is.
 In the second, the winner of the game has not yet been determined, so the possibilities are multiple.

 These words (from the indefinite pronouns list) can also be used to point out that all or none of a group are included in the action.

 One more major group is the interrogative category, which are, as you might expect, used to ask questions.
 The interrogative pronouns list is as follows:

 All the words on this interrogative pronouns list are very broad (and strangely begin with the letter W. Although these words have a double function as interrogators around which questions are built, they also can function as more typical nouns.
 Interrogative pronouns include words such as these:

 In some ways, they function similarly to the indefinites we looked at in the previous pronouns list in that they are often used to indicate uncertainty or possibilities that have not yet been determined.

 Using pronouns can make your writing clear and keep it from feeling repetitive or stale.
-This list of pronouns has hopefully given you plenty of examples.
+We hope every list of pronouns has given you plenty of examples with which to use.
 For more details, try this additional reference.